RogueRope/docs/content/docs/tbd/performances.md

 toc: true

 ---
-All the world's a stage, and all the men and women merely players.

-We invite you to showcase your talents, whether it's related to rope or not.
-From spoken word to dance demonstrations, or even a magical act with a bunny, we're excited to see what you can do!
+Welcome to the stage, dear friends!
+As Shakespeare once said, "All the world’s a stage, and all the men and women merely players."
+So, we invite you to step up and showcase your incredible talents, whether they're related to rope or not.

-Share your unique skills and delight us all.
+Are you a spoken word poet with a message to share?
+A dancer ready to take the floor and move us with your grace?
+Or maybe you're a magician with a few tricks up your sleeve, and a bunny in your hat?
+Whatever it is that makes you unique, we want to see it!

+At Rogue Rope, we celebrate individuality and creativity, and we want to give you the opportunity to express your amazing talents.
+Take center stage and delight us all with your performances.

-To express your interest in performing, please inform the content coordinators at the camp.
-Keep in mind that performances may take place outdoors.
+Please let our content coordinators at the camp know if you're interested in performing.
+Keep in mind that our shows may take place outdoors, adding an extra layer of magic to your performance.
 If you require music, bring your MP3 files on a thumb drive or provide a Spotify playlist.
-If you need assistance with this, reach out to us in advance, and we'll be happy to help.
+And don't worry, if you need any assistance, just reach out to us in advance, and we'll be happy to help.

+So, the stage is set, and we're eagerly waiting for you to take it.
+Come and share your passions with us, and let's create unforgettable memories together.

 ![Burlesque dancers.](/images/perform.png)